 Science Museum Group Sustainability Policy

-Climate change is one of the most urgent threats and challenges facing our society and is integral to the Science Museum Group’s mission to Inspire Futures.
+Climate change is the most urgent threat and challenge facing humanity and is integral to the Science Museum Group’s mission to Inspire Futures.

 The science of climate change is clear.
 Radical decarbonisation across all sectors is needed to keep global temperature rises below 1.5°C above pre-industrial levels by the end of the century, as set out in the UN’s Intergovernmental Panel on Climate Change (IPPC) 1.5 report, October 2018.

-Our programme on climate change and sustainability will focus on how science and engineering has led in the past and is driving current technological solutions to tackle climate change.
+Our programme on climate change and sustainability will focus on how science and engineering has been and is driving current technological and nature based solutions towards reducing the impacts of climate change.

 Our collection reflects the scientific innovations which have made the world we have today.
 Intrinsic to these stories is the impact of innovation on the natural world, in particular climate change.